 Pass Rate | ~50% | ~45% |

-It is strongly recommended for prospective applicants to go through the official websites of the American Institute of Certified Public Accountants (AICPA) for CPA and the Institute of Management Accountants (IMA) for CMA to get exact and proper information on both certifications.
+It is strongly recommended that prospective applicants go through the official websites of the American Institute of Certified Public Accountants (AICPA) for CPA and the Institute of Management Accountants (IMA) for CMA to get exact and proper information on both certifications.
 In the meantime, why not check Online Master Colleges’ related pages on accounting, finance, taxation, and the MBA in finance?
-These programs could well be the steppingstones to the CPA or CMA certifications.
-Also, visit our site regularly for in-depth guides such as this and information on a host of educational options.
+These programs could be the stepping stones to the CPA or CMA certifications.
+Also, visit our site regularly for in-depth guides and information on various educational options.